 Level 1 - Beginning

+With much haste, you reach the aqua world.
+Man, you ran really really fast.
+You take a minute to catch your breath.

-As children, the 5 siblings each had a special skill.
-Mort’s skill was communication with the s.
+As children, your siblings each had a special skill.
+Mort’s skill was communication with the imals.

-While his siblings used their skills to become leaders of the merps, Mort withdrew further and further away from the merps, spending all of his time with the s.
+While you and your siblings used their skills to become leaders of the rulens, Mort withdrew further and further away from the rulens, spending all of his time with the imals.
+Everyone knew he was jealous of what you had.

 Eventually, Mort never returned home.